Bob Hoffman (sports promoter): Business career

 To be closer to his brother, Hoffman moved to York, Pennsylvania in 1919 where he co-founded an oil burner business named the York Oil Burner Corporation.
 In 1923, he started the York Oil Burner Athletic Club with a team of employees from the company.
 In the early 1930s, Hoffman took a leadership role in the Amateur Athletic Union.
 In 1932, he co-founded the Strength and Health Publishing Company and began Strength & Health magazine.
 Hoffman bought the bankrupted Milo Barbell Company in 1935, and sold his oil burner interest in 1938 when he founded the York Barbell Company.

 "During his athletic career, first as an oarsman and then as a weightlifter, he received over six hundred trophies, certificates, and awards."

 Hoffman started Muscular Development magazine in 1964 as he began a shift from weightlifting to bodybuilding.

 In December 1969, Hoffman and three other weightlifters associated with the 1968 Summer Olympics met with President Richard Nixon for seven minutes at the White House along with Pennsylvania congressman George Atlee Goodling.

 His Hoffman Foundation gave him some philanthropic fame in the 1970s and he appeared in popular television shows and magazines.
 Until the definite ascent of the IFBB by the 1970s, Hoffman remained the single influential figure on the North American weightlifting, weight training, bodybuilding, and overall physical culture scene.

 Hoffman was a leader of the National Health Federation, a pro-alternative medicine lobbying organization.

 Additionally, Hoffman was an author of several books, including "How to be Strong, Healthy, and Happy" and "I Remember the Last War".

 Controversy

-Hoffman believed that protein supplements give special health and muscle-building powers, a view not supported by scientific evidence.
+Hoffman believed that protein supplements gave special health and muscle-building powers, a view not supported by scientific evidence.
 He was criticized by medical experts for marketing protein supplements with false and misleading claims.
+In more recent years the use of protein supplements to support muscular development has become common, though benefits and disadvantages continue to be debated.

 His supplement business was involved in several brushes with the law.
 During several occasions (1960, 1961, 1968, 1972 and 1974), his company's products were seized by the Food and Drug Administration, and in a 1968 consent decree he and his company agreed to stop a long list of questionable health claims for their products.
 The fact that he sold supplements through his company, was a weightlifting coach and a founding member of the President's Council on Physical Fitness and Sports, as well as his athletic career, helped make him "a major factor in the growth of nutritional fads for athletes", according to alternative medicine critic Stephen Barrett.